 Canadian Mental Health Association (CMHA)

-Food Services Program – United Way of Colchester funds a CMHA staff member to teach clients how to budget, prepare, and provide economical and nutritious lunches three times a week and supper once a week.
+Food for Thought Program – United Way of Colchester funds a CMHA staff member to teach clients how to budget, prepare, and provide economical and nutritious lunches three times a week and supper once a week.
 Coming together to share a meal provides opportunities for education, reconnection, and rebuilding self-esteem and confidence.
 Clients are primarily from Central Colchester as well as Brookfield, Debert, Stewiacke, and Old Barns.

 Colchester Adult Learning Association (CALA)